pohly/enhancements/keps/sig-storage/1472/README.md

-For deployment with a daemon set, making the individual pod the owner is better than the daemon set as owner because then other instances do not need to figure out when to remove `CSIStoragePool` objects created on another node.
-It is also better than the node as owner because a driver might no longer be needed on a node although the node continues to exist (for example, via labels).
+For deployment with a daemon set, making the individual pod the owner is better than the daemon set as owner because then other instances do not need to figure out when to remove `CSIStorageCapacity` objects created on another node.
+It is also better than the node as owner because a driver might no longer be needed on a node although the node continues to exist (for example, when deploying a driver to nodes is controlled via node labels).

-While external-provisioner runs, it needs to update and potentially delete `CSIStoragePool` objects:
+While external-provisioner runs, it needs to update and potentially delete `CSIStorageCapacity` objects:
 - when nodes change (for central provisioning)
 - when storage classes change (for persistent volumes)
 - when volumes were created or deleted (for central provisioning)